-TurboBaster was a battery-operated cooking device that siphons juice and has a silicone basting brush and an injector tip for marinades invented by Marian Cruz.
+TurboBaster was a battery-operated cooking device, invented by Marian Cruz, that has a silicone basting brush and siphons juice with an injector tip for marinades.

 Marian Cruz had an obvious lack of research, presenting her product to Shark Tank.
 But her personality charms the sharks and they instantly fall in love with her and her Turbo Baster despite.

 At the end, Marian walks out with an investment from Kevin H. for a $35,000 investment with 2% royalties and 100% stake.